SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 First the Solace JMS API must be given a location of a trust store file so that it can verify the credentials of the Solace message broker server certificate during connection establishment.
 This parameter takes a URL or Path to the trust store file.

 A value for the parameter ‘Solace_JMS_SSL_TrustStore’ can be set by modifying the Solace JCA Resource Adapter configuration property ‘ExtendedProps’.
-The configuration property value for ‘ExtendedProps’ is comprised of a semi-colon separated list of Solace JMS parameters:
+The configuration property value for ‘ExtendedProps’ is comprised of a semicolon-separated list of Solace JMS parameters:

 ```
 Solace_JMS_SSL_TrustStore=___Path_or_URL___